codefellows/seattle-code-201d93/class-11/README.md

-# Audio/Video, Practical Info, and Getting the Vote Tracker Started
+# Grid and Getting the Vote Tracker Started

 ## Overview

 This class will be the start of a new project.
-You will also be learning a new CSS layout with flexbox.
+You will also be learning a new CSS layout with grid.

 ## Class Outline